Rochester, New Hampshire: Geography

 According to the United States Census Bureau, the city has a total area of 117.7 sqkm, of which 116.6 sqkm are land and 1.1 sqkm are water, comprising 0.91% of the city.
 Rochester is drained by the Salmon Falls, Isinglass and Cochecho rivers.
 The highest point in Rochester is 581 ft Chestnut Hill, occupying the northern corner of the city.

 New Hampshire Route 16 (the Spaulding Turnpike) is a six-lane controlled-access highway that passes through the city, leading north towards Conway and south to Dover and Portsmouth.
-U.S. Route 202 uses the turnpike to bypass the city center, then heads northeast into Maine and southwest towards Concord.
+U.S. Route 202 uses the turnpike to bypass the city center, then heads northeastward into Maine and southwestward towards Concord.
 New Hampshire Route 125 passes north–south through the center of town, leading south to Lee and Epping, and traveling north parallel to NH 16 into Milton.
 New Hampshire Route 11 leads west to Alton and Laconia and northeast along US 202 into Maine.
 New Hampshire Route 108 leads southeast to Dover, and New Hampshire Route 202A leads southwest to Strafford and Northwood.

 Besides the main downtown part of Rochester, there are two other named communities of significance within the city limits.
-East Rochester, a small neighborhood, is located near the northeast border of the city along routes 202 and 11, next to the Salmon Falls River, while Gonic (from the Native American name Squanamagonic) is located south of downtown along NH 125 at a dam on the Cocheco River.
+East Rochester, a small neighborhood, is located near the northeastern border of the city along routes 202 and 11, next to the Salmon Falls River, while Gonic (from the Native American name Squanamagonic) is located south of downtown along NH 125 at a dam on the Cocheco River.